Connection between diabetes and sleep

 Low blood sugar can cause night sweats, headaches, hunger, and of course lead to uncomfortable and restless night’s sleep.
 Maintain your sugar levels at any cost.
 That’s the bottom line.

-Sleep.
-We need it.
+Sleep problems and diabetes.
+We don’t need either.
 It’s a given.
 Diabetes and high blood sugar?
 We don’t.
 That’s also a given.
+Sleep problems and diabetes do not need to be together anymore.
 Too much sleep or too little sleep is no good for you.
 The main point here is you need to get your blood sugars under control because it could be a real factor in why you’re having problems sleeping.
 Even if it ISN’T the main culprit?
 You have to get diabetes under control.
 I’m practicing what I preach.
 I want to have a healthy life, don’t you?
 Yes you!
 I’m zeroing in on you right now because you know what you need to do.

 I hoped you enjoyed this article and if you have any questions about sleep and diabetes connection, please leave a comment below.